Venator5824/sherpa-onnx-static-libs-x64/README.md

 Static libraries for Sherpa-ONNX (Piper) and ONNX Runtime.
 Fully compiled for MSVC/C++ (x64 /MD), eliminating external DLLs for native applications and game mods.

+!!
+Currently still experiencing issues, onnx lib will be uploaded in the future!!

+MT compiled!

 # 🚀 Sherpa-ONNX Static Libraries (MSVC x64 /MD)

 This repository provides **statically compiled** libraries for Sherpa-ONNX (Piper TTS) and ONNX Runtime.
 These libraries are built for MSVC 2022 (x64 /MD), designed to eliminate external DLL dependencies for high-performance C++ applications and game mods.